Trusted WordPress tutorials, when you need them most.

 Before we get into this, we want to emphasize that every site can be hacked.
 However, there are certain measures you can take to make it a little harder.

-The first thing that you can do is to change the WordPress database prefix.
+The first thing that you can do is change the WordPress database prefix.
 This can significantly reduce the chances of SQL injection attacks on your WordPress database.
 This is because hackers often target sites using the default wp_ table prefix.

-You should always choose a strong username and password for your MySQL user.
+In addition, you should always choose a strong username and password for your MySQL user.
 This will make it difficult for someone to get access to your WordPress database.

 For WordPress security, we strongly recommend that you use Sucuri.
 It is the best WordPress security plugin that will catch any attempts at MySQL injection even before they reach your website.